Code of Conduct

 Download PDF version here.

-This Code has been issued in accordance with the provisions of Section 91(3) of the Fair Trading Act and is best practice guidance to estate agents who are required to hold a class B (xi) licence in accordance with the provisions of the Fair Trading Act.
+This Code has been issued by the Minister with responsibility for consumer and commercial affairs in accordance with the provisions of Section 91(3) of the Fair Trading Act 2015 for real estate agents (REAs) who are required to hold an appropriate business licence in accordance with the provisions of Part 9 of the Fair Trading Act 2015.

-- d) You should have available, free of charge, copies of this Code to give to clients on request at your offices;
+- a) You should have available, free of charge, copies of this Code to give to clients on request at your offices and on your website.

-- e) You should ensure that all your staff are fully conversant with all aspects of this Code and their legal responsibilities, and observe the Code and their legal responsibilities in all their dealings with your clients; and
+- c) You should ensure that all your staff are fully conversant with all aspects of this Code and their legal responsibilities, and observe these in all their dealings with your clients.

-- f) You should treat all parties involved in transactions fairly and with courtesy;and
+- e) You should treat all parties involved in transactions fairly and with courtesy.

 - a) You should avoid any conflict of interest.
 You should disclose at the earliest opportunity in writing to your client or any relevant third party any existing or potential conflict of interest.